 The Market Committee, its operator/s, servants, agents and/or assigns shall not be liable for loss or damage to stock and/or equipment however caused.

 ARRIVAL AND DEPARTURE: The market will operate between 8.00am and 1.00pm on market days (every Saturday, excluding holidays).
 Vendors may commence to set up their stalls so as to ready for commencement of trade at 8.00am.
-In the best interest of the market and as a courtesy to fellow traders, early departures will not be permitted, except in the case of an emergency.
+In the best interest of the market and as a courtesy to fellow traders, early departures will not be permitted, except in the case of an emergency or unless discussed with the market committee prior.
 Marquees are to remain erected until close of market trade.
 In the event of a ‘sell out’, stallholders are to display a sign indicating that their goods are ‘sold out’ and marquees are to remain standing.
 Consideration will be given to special circumstances and only by prior arrangement.
 In the event that an early departure has been approved by the Market Committee, marquees and all equipment must be ‘walked’ out.
 No vehicle access during market trade hours.

 VEHICLE PARKING: Vendors and their staff must park their vehicles where directed.
 Follow market staff directives re: vehicle parking.
 The Richmond Park car park will be reserved for vendors that sell from refrigerated vehicles.
 I.e. fish, meat and specialist larger vehicles.
-The remainder of the car park, though limited will be reserved for vendors on a first in basis.
-Suggested vendor parking is on the Market St curb.
+Vendors are not to park in the Richmond Park car park during market trading hours unless prior approval has been given.
+Suggested vendor parking is on the Market St and surrounding streets.

 VEHICLE SAFETY/UNLOADING PROCEDURE: Stallholders must unload vehicles then take the car out of the market precinct and park in the designated areas before setting up their stalls.
 Vehicles must drive slow – 5 kph at all times – hazard lights on.
 Lights on if dark.